Area Bonus in Pokémon Sleep

 What is area bonus?

 Think of it as a participation bonus.
-Each week that you play, you earn more area bonus for the island you were on at the end of that week.
+Each week that you play, you earn more area bonus for the area you were on at the end of that week.
 It starts at zero for every area and grows from there.

 How to check your area bonus